 Choose the latter option and confirm it.
 This will wipe your data, restart your phone and reset your password to its original factory state.
 This is a good step to take if you’re thinking of selling your phone or transferring it to a new owner.

 The problem is that Android devices don’t have proper wiping mechanisms built into them, and the OS has to use special software and APIs to wipe the phone.
-Anderson and Simon said in their paper that about 90 per cent of Android Gingerbread (2.3) devices failed to sanitise the data partitions, while only a small fraction of Froyo (2.3) devices properly wiped the primary SD card, which comes pre-installed in most phones.
+Anderson and Simon said in their paper that about 90 percent of Android Gingerbread (2.3) devices failed to sanitize the data partitions, while only a small fraction of Froyo (2.3) devices properly wiped the primary SD card, which comes pre-installed in most phones.

-The solution to this problem is simple, but may be hard to implement: The phone vendors need to update their OS and add new drivers that can ensure the data sanitisation process is implemented properly.
-In addition, security apps can help with sanitisation by using an emulated primary SD card and other means.
+The solution to this problem is simple, but may be hard to implement: The phone vendors need to update their OS and add new drivers that can ensure the data sanitization process is implemented properly.
+In addition, security apps can help with sanitization by using an emulated primary SD card and other means.